pingcap/docs-cn/v2.1/tools/dm-task-configuration-file-intro.md

         syncer:                                                            # The Syncer configuration.
 You cannot set it and
                                                                            # `syncer-config-name` at the same time.
-            worker-count: 32                                               # The number of threads that synchronize binlog events
+            worker-count: 32                                               # The number of threads that replicate binlog events
                                                                            # concurrently in Syncer
             batch: 2000
             max-retry: 200